47degrees/fp-with-arrow-videos/Functor.md

 }
 ```

-^ There are many cases where mapping over some implementations of a given data type do not make much sense.
+^ There are many cases where mapping over some of the implementations of a given data type do not make much sense.
-^ One good example would be Option, which is defined as a sealed class with a couple of implementations: None, and Some.
+^ One good example of this would be Option, which is defined as a sealed class with a couple of implementations: None, and Some.

 ---